Protect your workloads in the cloud with Azure Defender

 The solution to protect your workloads in the cloud

-With Azure Defender, integrated with Azure Security Center, you get an additional layer of security with which you can protect your workloads hosted in any cloud and / or on-premises by facing the most advanced threats, such as attacks from brute force remote desktop protocol (RDP) or SQL injection attacks.
+With Azure Defender, integrated with Azure Security Center, you get an additional layer of security with which you can protect your workloads hosted in any cloud and / or on-premises against the most advanced threats, such as attacks from brute force remote desktop protocol (RDP) or SQL injection attacks.
 Also, with Azure Defender you can optimize your security with artificial intelligence and automation.

 Azure Defender console built into Azure Security Center